Last night was not the most exciting night of my life, in fact now I come to think of it, after nearly sixty eight years I'm still waiting for it.

 As we lay there we could hear the awning flapping like mad and the wind getting under it and moving the motorhome about slightly.
 I knew I was never going to get to sleep worried about whether or not the awning would get damaged.
 I knew The Chef was lying there fretting as well.
 At just before 23:00 I said "Right lets go and get it in".
 That was it.
 The Chef was quickly dressed, and I stood there in my flip-flops, dressing gown and mac.
 I told her the cunning plan and in what order the jobs needed to be done.
 Then it was out in to the wind and rain.
 Rear garage door opened and out with the power drill.
 Four screw-in pegs loosened enough to get the straps off them and then collect them in to a wet bundle and thrown in to the back.
 Then it was upright legs folded in to their stowage positions followed by The Chef winding the awning in whilst I supported its weight as it went in.
 Unfortunately she couldn't quite get the right angle and so we swapped places.
 Within a few minutes the job was done.
 What a miserable night, I really don't recall the weather forecast predicting winds as strong as that.
 But at least we could get back to bed and not have to worry any more.

 On occasions it's fortunate my bladder is a lighter sleeper than I am, so I was up, who knows what time.
 As I came out of the bathroom my foot felt as if it was standing in something wet.
 Then I looked up, and to my horror the forward skylight had blown open, it must have been left open on its lowest setting, where it can't be locked, and I hadn't noticed.
 We normally check such things before turning in.
-From its lowest setting the wind had obviously got under it and flipped it open to a ninety degree angle, the rain was just pouring in.
+From its lowest setting the wind had obviously got under it and flipped it open to the upright position, the rain was pouring in.

 So that was me for a while, using my bath towel to mop up the water and then turning on the electric fan heater to try and dry things out before morning.